sergiocastrovale/dmp/README.md

 To do this, we use Musicbrainz API, and fetch the catalogue of the given artist when browsing the artist's page.
 We are able to do this because `yarn sync` attempts to find each artist (folder name) in Musicbrainz API and we store its unique Musicbrainz ID in our database - thus allowing us to have a link between our local catalogue and the "remote" one.

-**Run project**

-`yarn dev`

-Runs the project locally (defaults to port `3000`).

-**Build**

-`bash build.sh`

-Reads local files based on the path provided in `.env` and builds a JSON file with the directory tree (by using `tree`).

-The JSON dump is stored in `dumps/[timestamp].json`.

-**Sync**

-`yarn sync`

-1. Reads the JSON file previously created with `build.sh`
-2. Calls Musicbrainz's API so that we can get the unique ID of the artist from their database (in case of multiple findings, assumes that the one with highest score is the one we want)
-3. Builds each `Artist` with all the information
-4. Synchronizes the Firestore database with the new artist (overwrites it if the artist already exists)

 ## To do

 ### API